mathigon/textbooks/euclidean-geometry/content.md

 > id: congruence-1

 Two line segments are congruent if they [[have the same length|intersect]].
-Two angles are congruent if they [[have the same size|meet at a point]], in degrees.
+Two angles are congruent if they [[have the same size|meet at a point]] (in degrees).

 Note the that _“congruent”_ does not mean _“equal”_.
 For example, congruent lines and angles don’t have to point in the same direction.
-Still, congruence has many of the same properties of equality:
+Still, _congruence_ has many of the same properties of _equality_:

 * Congruence is __symmetric__: if `X ≅ Y` then also `Y ≅ X`.
 * Congruence is __reflexive__: any shape is congruent to itself.
 For example, `A ≅ A`.